 Cape buffalo are non-territorial and extremely sociable animals.
-They live in clans consisting of a dozen or more related cows and their offspring from the past two birthing seasons, accompanied by four or five breeding bulls.
-Each clan has a “pathfinder” that leads the way to pasture and water.
-When food is plentiful, the clans gather in large herds of up to 2,000 buffalo.
+They live in herds consisting of a dozen or more related cows and their offspring from the past two birthing seasons, accompanied by four or five breeding bulls.
+Each herd has a “pathfinder” that leads the way to pasture and water.
+When food is plentiful, the herds gather in large herds of up to 2,000 buffalo.

 Breeding is seasonal.
 Cows have their first calves when they are about five years old.
 Bulls are mature at about eight years.
 Gestation is about 340 days - the longest gestation period in the bovine family.
 Females give birth to a single calf weighing 50-90 pounds (23-40 kg).
 Calves are up on their feet within 10 minutes after birth and can follow their mothers after several hours.
 The calves need several weeks to keep up with the herd.
 Females remain with their herd but adolescent males leave the herd at about three years forming a subgroup that stays with the larger herd.
 Old bulls past their prime leave the breeding herds and associate in bachelor groups, of 4-5.
 Cape buffalo can live 15-25 years in the absence of disease.

 - The Cape buffalo is Africa’s only cow-like mammal.

 - Cape buffalo can run up to 37 mph.